petejohanson/hy-res/README.md

 ### HyRes.Root

 Most hypermedia APIs are accessed by fetching the API root from a well known URL, and then following links from there to do any further interactions.
-The main entry point to `hy-res` is the `hrRoot` service, which allows you to fetch a resource for the API root.
-The easiest way to do this is to inject the root in the `$routeProvider`:
+The main entry point to `hy-res` is `HyRes.Root`, which allows you to fetch a resource for the API root:

 ```javascript
 var root = new HyRes.Root('/api', axios, [new HyRes.HalExtension]).follow();